-The Santen Group supports the sports for visually impaired.
+The Santen Group supports the sports for visually impaired people.

 Principles for Supporting Sports for Visually Impaired People